 A photograph on Pinterest for a French Apple Cake recipe caught my eye.
 Following the link, I ended up at the most incredible blog, Hungry Rabbit.
 Check it out and pass it along to all of your friends who can eat gluten.
 They will thank you for it!
 The recipes are incredible.

 I drooled.
 This apple cake recipe that Ken created is just that good.
 When Ken said I could post my gluten free version of this recipe, I was so excited to share this recipe with you.
+Check out my apple cakes story!

 This Gluten Free French Apple Cake recipe is the only apple cake recipe you will ever want to eat again!"